 However, designing accessible websites is more than knowing how to edit a mobile version of a WordPress website.
-In this article, we’ve gathered the best tools and resources that will help you design accessible websites.
+This article has gathered the best tools and resources that will help you design accessible websites.

 This tool lets you test your website for accessibility.
-It will scan your site and highlight potential accessibility issues as well as show you where your website does well in terms of being accessible to everyone.
+It will scan your site, highlight potential accessibility issues, and show you where your website does well in terms of being accessible to everyone.

 Use this tool to check the contrast between two colors.
 This tool is useful to ensure your text is legible against the background color.
-The tool is geared towards helping you make sure a website is legible for both visually impaired and colour blind users.
+The tool is geared towards helping you make sure a website is legible for both visually impaired and color-blind users.

-Thanks to this tutorial, you’ll learn how to make websites more accessible for people who suffer from dyslexia.
+Thanks to this tutorial, you’ll learn how to make websites more accessible for people who have dyslexia.
 The tutorial covers five simple tweaks that you can apply to any website design that makes your website easier to understand and read.

 Stark is a plugin for Sketch App and Adobe XD that ensures your projects are accessible from the get-go.
-The plugin comes with built-in contrast checker, and color blindness simulation, with color suggestions being next on product roadmap.
+The plugin comes with a built-in contrast checker and color blindness simulation, with color suggestions next to the product roadmap.

-This online tool will help you choose colors for your design project that have enough contrast and meet accessibility guidelines.
-The tool also lets you see how your chosen colors will appear to people who suffer from color blindness.
+This online tool will help you choose colors for your design project with enough contrast and meet accessibility guidelines.
+The tool also lets you see how your chosen colors appear to people who suffer from color blindness.